 This estimate of resources required does not include any implementation costs or staffing needs that might be incurred by DHS.

 Time Required:

 The bill as written is effective 90 days after adjournment.
-The estimated time for OCSE to create and implement the required processes is a minimum of one year.
-As noted above, this estimate does not include DHS requirements.
+The estimated time for OCSE to develop and implement the required processes is a minimum of one year.
+However, this estimate is contingent on DHS' development timeframes.